-"Thank you for your question and your suggestion.
+"Thank for you question and your suggestion.
 The council is already required to have a formal consultation strategy for planning.
 This is called our statement of community involvement.
 This is a published document which outlines what we will do to improve the way in which the community can get involved in plan making and in decisions on planning applications.